Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 This tool makes it easy to get the data that you need from Google Analytics and to understand the broad picture relating to keywords on your site.
 But, you still need more.According to Brian Dean, the #1 keyword research mistake is not spending enough time on commercial keywords.
 That’s because commercial keywords are the ones that make money.
-To improve your rankings and make money, you need to understand the difference between commercial and informational keywords.
+To improve your search engine rank and make money, you need to understand the difference between commercial and informational keywords to improve Google rankings.

-If all of your keywords are informational, you will still generate organic traffic, but converting those visitors to buyers may be difficult.
+If all of your keywords are informational, you will still generate organic traffic, but converting those visitors to buyers or social media sharers may be difficult.

 The reason is because visitors who search for informational keywords like: